kimoppalfens/kimoppalfens.github.io/_posts/2021-01-06-Logging in the cloud - Part  3.md

 ## Intro ##

 So here we are, in the 3rd part of a 2 part blog series ;-)

-After getting the second part up & running, I figured it might be nice to apply the same resolution in an autopilot scenario.
+After getting the second part up & running, I figured it might be nice to apply the same solution in an autopilot scenario.
 This comes with its own set of challenges ofcorse, so this post aims to tackle all those challenges.

 This blogpost won't cover setting up Autopilot.
-I assume you have a working autopilot profile before you proceed with this blog.
+I assume you have a working autopilot enrollment profile before you proceed with this blog.
 Everything else should be covered here!

 We will gather all the relevant logs at the end of an autopilot enrollment and upload them with encryption to our azure blob storage.
 We cannot simply copy/paste the SCCM/Task sequence solution since autopilot isn't a task sequence.
-There is no list of sequential steps that we can edit so that the last step gathers the logs and uploads them Azure.
+There is no list of sequential steps that we can edit in order for the last step to gather the logs and upload them Azure.
 Time to get a bit creative then !

 **Note :** we are going to re-use binaries and scripts found in [Part 1](https://www.oscc.be/sccm/Logging-in-the-cloud-Part-1/) and [Part 2](https://www.oscc.be/sccm/Logging-in-the-cloud-Part-2/) , but for your convenience, I will put all necessary links and scripts here as well.
+If you read the first 2 parts, there will be pieces in this blog that are copied from the other 2.

 ## Azure Preparations ##